percona/pmm-doc/docs/setting-up/client/aws.md

     `node_exporter`, used in versions of PMM prior to 1.8.0, was not able to monitor general system metrics remotely.

-# Adding an Amazon RDS MySQL, Aurora MySQL, or Remote Instance
+# Adding an Amazon RDS MySQL, Aurora MySQL or Remote Instance

 The *PMM Add Instance* is now a preferred method of adding an Amazon RDS database instance to PMM.
 This method supports Amazon RDS database instances